radius-project/docs/docs/content/guides/author-apps/aws/howto-aws-resources/index.md

      ```bash
      rad debug-logs
      ```
-    Inspect the UCP logs to see if there are any errors
+    Inspect the UCP logs to see if there are any errors.

 If you have issues with the sample application, where the container doesn't connect with the S3 bucket, please follow the steps below to troubleshoot: